is the newsletter of the

 at the leading edge of supporting local, organic, sustainable agriculture, with a commitment to social and environmental responsibility, a hub for local products and services, and a source of information for

 BOARD of DIRECTORS

-The next regularly sheduled Board Meeting in 2013 is:
+The next regularly sheduled Board Meetings in 2017 are: Monday, April 3

 For only $50 you can become a member of the Co-op.
 Payments can be made at the rate of $10 per year.
 You would become a lifetime member in 5 years.
 Seniors over 65 can become members for half the regular rate.
 Next time you visit the front counter, check to see your membership is current.

 Be eligible to serve on the Board of Directors; Sell on consignment; be elligible for Member Sales; Volunteer to earn discounts; Bulk ordering at wholesale + 15-20% markup.